sfreeman15/2420_assign2/README.md

 ### Installing node and npm with Volta

 Install node and npm with Volta.
+This should be done on your local machine as well as your two droplets.
 To install volta, use the following command:

 ```bash
 curl https://get.volta.sh | bash